Castillo pitches two-hit ball into 7th, Reds beat Astros 3-2

+CINCINNATI (AP) — A storm delay left both starters struggling to regain their touch.
+Luis Castillo did better handling the challenge.

-CINCINNATI (AP) — Nick Senzel returned from an eye injury and drove in a pair of runs Monday night, Luis Castillo pitched two-hit ball into the seventh inning, and the Cincinnati Reds held on for a 3-2 victory over the Houston Astros.
+Castillo pitched two-hit ball into the seventh inning, Nick Senzel returned from an eye injury and drove in a pair of runs, and the Cincinnati Reds held on for a 3-2 victory over the Houston Astros on Monday night.

-The Reds got the better of a reunion of once-familiar foes that rarely play each other anymore.

-Houston’s 845 all-time games against Cincinnati are by far its most against any opponent.
-The Astros are visiting Cincinnati for the first time since 2012.
-They’re 40-36 all-time at Great American Ball Park.

 The game was delayed 52 minutes in the bottom of the third inning because of a storm, and a double rainbow formed as the skies cleared.
-Both starters returned and struggled with their control.
-Castillo (7-1) did the better job escaping trouble.
+Both starters returned and wound up with season highs in walks.

-He allowed a pair of singles but walked a career-high six batters, leaving with two on and no outs in the seventh.
-Shortstop Jose Peraza’s throwing error let in a run, and Michael Brantley doubled home another.
+Castillo (7-1) walked a career-high six but allowed only a pair of singles before leaving with two on and no outs in the seventh.
+Shortstop Jose Peraza’s throwing error let in a run in the seventh, and Michael Brantley doubled home another.

-Closer Raisel Iglesias escaped an eighth-inning threat when Tony Kemp grounded out with runners on second and third.
-Manager David Bell made an unorthodox move to finish it, yanking Iglesias and bringing in Michael Lorenzen with a runner aboard to get the last two outs and his third save.
+“He’s got really good stuff, a great changeup,” said Astros shortstop Alex Bregman, who struck out twice against Castillo.
+“He was mixing and matching.”

+Reds manager David Bell wouldn’t have brought Castillo back had the storm lasted much longer.
+Castillo rested for a half-hour and started getting ready to pitch again.

-Wade Miley walked three in the fifth inning, setting up a three-run rally .
+Astros starter Wade Miley (6-4) didn’t fare so well.
+He walked three in the fifth inning, setting up a three-run rally.
 Senzel singled home two, and Eugenio Suarez’s single completed the rally.
-The left-hander gave up four hits and a season-high four walks in 4 1/3 innings around the delay.

 Senzel was back in the lineup after missing a game with an eye injury.
 He fouled a pitch that bounced and hit him just above the left eye on Saturday, requiring three stitches.

-The eye was too swollen for him to play Sunday.
+Miley gave up four hits and a season-high four walks in 4 1/3 innings as he took his first loss in June.

+“He stayed loose,” manager AJ Hinch said.
+“It does disrupt it a little bit.”

 SCOOTER’S RETURN